-- 6.31 New retail development will continue to be directed towards existing centres in accordance with the sequential approach set out in the National Planning Policy Framework.
-However, this policy recognises that demand for retail exists in locations outside of the Central Activities Zone, Tower Hamlets Activity Areas and designated town centres to meet the immediate convenience needs of local people and/or support the function of designated employment areas. - 6.32 Part 1 outlines the preferred locations for retail development outside of the borough's town centres: designated employment locations (as defined in policy S.TC1) and main routes (i.e. A roads and other roads along the strategic transport network where it can be demonstrated that there is a high level of footfall, accessibility and visibility). - 6.33 In other locations, development proposals will also be expected to demonstrate there is a lack of capacity within the designated town centres (for example, showing low levels of vacancy within nearby designated town centres) and there will be no detrimental impact on the character of the area (see part 2). - 6.34 Size limits on retail units outside of town centres have been defined to ensure that A1 retail uses, such as larger convenience supermarkets, are directed towards existing town centre boundaries (as defined on the Policies Map) in line with the 'town centre first' approach set out in government guidance. - 6.35 This policy also seeks to ensure that shopfronts enhance the attractiveness of the unit to potential occupants and improve the overall visual appearance of the area. - 6.36 Part 3 contains a general presumption against the loss of retail space outside of town centres.
+6.31 New retail development will continue to be directed towards existing centres in accordance with the sequential approach set out in the National Planning Policy Framework (NPPF) which assesses the suitability of alternative sites in the following order of priority: town centres, edge-of-centre sites and other out-of-centre locations which are well connected to existing centres.
+However, subject to meeting the requirements set out in part 1, we recognise that this policy recognises that demand for retail exists in locations outside of the Central Activities Zone, Tower Hamlets Activity Areas and Major, District and Neighbourhood Centres designated town centres to meet the immediate convenience needs of local people and/or support the function of designated employment locations areas.

+6.32 Part 1 outlines the preferred locations for retail development outside of the borough's town centres: designated employment locations (as defined in policy S.TC1) and main routes (i.e. A roads and other roads along the strategic transport network where it can be demonstrated that there is a high level of footfall, accessibility and visibility).

+6.33 In other locations, development proposals will also be expected to demonstrate there is a lack of capacity within the designated town centres (for example, showing low levels of vacancy within nearby designated town centres) and there will be no detrimental impact on the character of the area (see part 2).

+6.34 Size limits on New retail units or extensions outside of the town centres hierarchy have been defined should not exceed 200 square metres gross floorspace to ensure that they are local in nature and do not harm the vitality and viability of existing centres.
+A1 retail uses, such as larger convenience supermarkets, are directed towards existing town centre boundaries (as defined on the Policies Map) in line with the 'town centre first' approach set out in government guidance.
+Where individual retail units exceed the size limit set out in part 1, applicants will be required to submit an impact assessment in accordance with the NPPF.

+6.35 This policy also seeks to ensure that shopfronts enhance the attractiveness of the unit to potential occupants and improve the overall visual appearance of the area.

+6.356 Part 32 contains a general presumption against the loss of retail space outside of town centres.
 However, in certain circumstances, such losses may be justified.
 Applicants should outline where and how marketing has been undertaken, including evidence of advertising on national commercial and retail property websites and a realistic asking rent.
 However, it is recognised that in some cases requiring marketing evidence may be counterproductive to enhancing local character if the condition of the property is such that attempting to let it would be unrealistic.
-In such cases, the applicant should submit a detailed report on the history and condition of the property to robustly justify why marketing evidence should not be required and that re-provided retail space as part of redevelopment would not be viable at the location.
+In such cases, the applicant should submit a detailed report on the history and condition of the property to robustly justify why marketing evidence should not be required and that reprovided retail space as part of redevelopment would not be viable at the location.